Dr Gilbert now concedes gangs are responsible for the proportions cited

 Dr Gilbert originally blogged:

 The Minister says there are 4,000 known gang members in New Zealand.
-She says that so far year they are responsible* for 34 percent of class A & B drug offences; 36 percent of and adduction offences; 25 percent of aggravated robbery/robbery offences; 26 percent of grievous assault offences; and consequently 28 percent of the prison is gang members.
+She says that so far this year they are responsible* for 34 percent of class A & B drug offences; 36 percent of kidnapping and adduction offences; 25 percent of aggravated robbery/robbery offences; 26 percent of grievous assault offences; and consequently 28 percent of the prison population is gang members.
 Sounds bad, right?
 If we believe what we are told, gang members make up just 0.1 percent of the population yet they are responsible for between a quarter and more than a third of these serious crimes.
 Bloody hell.

 Unfortunately, I suspect it’s bollocks.
 More than that I’ll bet on it.